Subject Verb Agreement

 , use the base form of the verb.

-Be careful for irregular verbs, and for which the -s rule does not apply.
+Watch out for irregular forms, for which the -s rule does not apply.

 <-- Go to the top of the page -->